PlatinumGames: 2013–2016: Licensed properties and exclusive games

+2017–2021: Nier: Automata and "Platinum 4"

-In 2017, Kamiya and his team were working on Scalebound for Microsoft Studios until it was cancelled in January 2017.
-Shortly after the cancellation, creative producer Jean-Pierre Kellams left the company, while Kamiya stopped working as a director, continuing his work at PlatinumGames as vice president.
-The studio collaborated with Square Enix and released Nier: Automata for PlayStation 4 and Windows in 2017, with an Xbox One version being released in 2018.
+The studio collaborated with Square Enix, and released Nier: Automata for PlayStation 4 and Windows in 2017, with an Xbox One version being released in 2018.
 Directed by Nier creator Yoko Taro, the game received critical acclaim and more than 2 million copies were sold.
 According to Kamiya, Taro "saved" PlatinumGames after the cancellation of Scalebound.
 The positive reception of Nier Automata had sparked public interest in Platinum's work once again.
-In May of the same year, Inaba announced the company was working on a new intellectual property.
+In May 2017, Inaba announced the company was working on a new intellectual property.
 At The Game Awards 2017, Bayonetta 3 was revealed, which will be released for the Nintendo Switch.
 It was also announced that ports of the first two Bayonetta games would be released for the same platform two months later.
 At the ceremony, Nier: Automata also won in the Best Score/Music category.

 In April 2018, the company announced a partnership with DeNA for an action game that explores Japanese folklore for Android and iOS devices, titled World of Demons.
 Its development began in 2015 with 30 employees attached to it, including staff who had worked on Star Fox Zero and Bayonetta 2, was soft launched in some countries in 2018, but was pulled from storefronts the following year.
 Platinum then released World of Demons for Apple Arcade on April 2, 2021.
 Another game, Astral Chain, was released for the Nintendo Switch on August 30, 2019.

-In 2019, PlatinumGames studio head Atsushi Inaba revealed that the studio was working on two new unannounced intellectual properties owned by the studio, one of which he described as "truly unlike anything else."
+In 2019, Inaba revealed that the studio was working on two new unannounced intellectual properties owned by the studio, one of which he described as "truly unlike anything else."

 Tencent Holdings supplied capital investment into Platinum in January 2020, which will allow the studio to self-publish its future titles.
 Platinum's CEO Kenichi Sato stated that the Tencent investment changed no aspect of Platinum's ownership and they remain an independent developer.

 On February 3, 2020, PlatinumGames launched a website titled "Platinum 4", revolving around four announcements, which included: